deukyeon/gridrop/README.md

 # gridrop
-crop an image to a grid
+crop a part of an image to a grid